Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/setfreetextannotationformatting/_index.md

 title: Set Free Text Annotation Formatting
 linktitle: Set Free Text Annotation Formatting
 second_title: Aspose.PDF for .NET API Reference
-description: The example shows how to set free text annotation formatting with Aspose.PDF for .NET
+description: This article provides a step-by-step guide on how to create a free text annotation and specify its contents using Aspose.PDF for .NET
 type: docs
 weight: 140
 url: /pdf/net/annotations/setfreetextannotationformatting/